-The Environmental Science program has an articulation agreement to serve as the first two years of a Bachelor's degree in Biology (Environmental Science option) offered at Winona State University (WSU).
+The Environmental Science program has an articulation agreement to serve as the first two years of a Bachelor of Science (B.S.) degree in Biology (Environmental Science option) offered at Winona State University (WSU).

 RCTC also has an articulation with Pine Island Public Schools (PIPS), to earn credit at RCTC by successfully completing AP Environmental Science at PIPS.